ruvebal-udit/web-fundamentals/animations/svg/README.md

 [https://ruvebal-udit.github.io/web-fundamentals/animations/svg/](https://ruvebal-udit.github.io/web-fundamentals/animations/svg/)

 SVG (Scalable Vector Graphics) animations offer a powerful way to create dynamic and interactive graphics for the web.
 They can animate shapes, paths, gradients, and other SVG-specific attributes using CSS, JavaScript, or libraries like GSAP.
-Below is an updated explanation of the techniques, emphasizing **browser compatibility** and how GSAP helps overcome limitations.
+Below is an explanation of the techniques, emphasizing **browser compatibility** and how GSAP helps overcome limitations.

 ---